learnables/learn2learn/README.md

 learn2learn is a PyTorch library for meta-learning implementations.
 It was developed during the [first PyTorch Hackathon](http://pytorchmpk.devpost.com/).

+**Note** learn2learn was lucky to win the PyTorch Hackathon at MPK.
+We'll clean up the repo and resume development soon.

 # Supported Algorithms

 * MAML